 Kong: Skull Island updates the classic tragedy by giving us what we have longed for since 1933.
 At the cost of diminishing the poignancy of the story.

-Bill Randa successfully assembles a team of experts and soldiers to map out the mysterious Skull Island.
+Bill Randa assembles a team of experts and soldiers to map the mysterious Skull Island.
 On arrival, the team is attacked and decimated by a huge ape-like monster.
-The survivors then encounter Hank Marlow, a WWII pilot stranded on Skull Island for decades.
-Through Marlow, they learn the true nature of King Kong, and what the gigantic ape is actually defending the island from.
+The survivors then encounter Hank Marlow, a WWII pilot, who has been stranded on Skull Island for decades.
+Through Marlow, they learn the true nature of King Kong.
+And that the gigantic ape is actually defending the island from subterranean monstrosities.

 Yup, how the big ape was gunned down remains one of the worst cinema tragedies for me, ever since I cried bucket of tears watching the 70s remake with my parents.
 I wanted King Kong to live.
 I wanted him to, ahem, get the girl too.